 9. Cap Sleeves T-Shirt Style

-The cap sleeves add a funky twist to the regular sleeves.
+You can make your regular sleeves funky by giving Cap sleeves.
 They extend to some distance over the shoulders without covering under the arm to form a cap-like extension.

 10. Half , mid and long sleeves types